mixu/minitask/cache.md

 - `Cache.on('outdated', function(file) { ... });` emitted when a file is invalidated
   - file-related result files that reside in the cache folder and any metadata is cleaned up on invalidation
 - `Cache.hash(str)` returns a hashed version of a string.
-- `Cache.filepath()` returns a path to a random file that's inside the cache.
+- `cache.filepath()` returns a path to a random file that's inside the cache.
+Note: called on instance.
-- `Cache.attemptDelete(file)` attempts to delete the file

 - Add ability to look up metadata values other than .path (safely, so that errors thrown are caught)